citusdata/citus_docs/admin_guide/cluster_management.rst

   SELECT rebalance_table_shards('github_events');

 Many products, like multi-tenant SaaS applications, cannot tolerate downtime, and Citus rebalancing is able to honor this requirement on PostgreSQL 10 or above.
-This means reads and writes from the application can continue without interruption while data is being moved.
+This means reads and writes from the application can continue with minimal interruption while data is being moved.

 How it Works
 ~~~~~~~~~~~~

 Citus' shard rebalancing uses PostgreSQL logical replication to move data from the old shard (called the "publisher" in replication terms) to the new (the "subscriber.")
+Logical replication allows application reads and writes to continue uninterrupted while copying shard data.
+Citus puts a brief write-lock on a shard only during the time it takes to update metadata to promote the subscriber shard as active.

 As the PostgreSQL docs `explain <https://www.postgresql.org/docs/current/static/logical-replication-publication.html>`_, the source needs a *replica identity* configured:

   A published table must have a "replica identity" configured in
   order to be able to replicate UPDATE and DELETE operations, so